 Get Selective with Advertising Channels.

 If you just realized you’re spending too much money on advertising, the next step is to narrow it down and focus on the channels you value most.
 I suggest a combination of platforms based on your demographics.
 You’ll need to do some research to figure out where your customers spend their time and how they’re most likely to see your ads.

-Now, the next thing that I think is super important when trying to get this off the ground is honing in on your newsletter marketing.
-Newsletter marketing is one of the most valuable tools that you can use to continuously engage your customer.
-That means you have access to people who love your brands already.
-You can continue to market to them on a weekly basis, sometimes multiple times a week.
-Did you know you can even segment your list so you can target people who are recurring customers, people who’ve signed up and have never purchased anything?
-And then of course those people who’ve been on your list for maybe a year, maybe you want to activate them again.
-So, start to think about your list building and segmentation in terms of what is going to help you start to get the most regenerative income.
-It’s not going to be one email newsletter to every single person on that list, I guarantee you.
+Newsletter marketing is one of the most valuable tools you can use to continuously engage your customer.
+People who subscribe to your newsletter already love your brand.
+You can choose to market to them on a weekly basis and sometimes multiple times a week.
+You can even segment your list to target people who are recurring customers and those who’ve signed up but have yet to purchase anything.
+Start to think about list building and segmentation in terms of what is going to help you get the most regenerative income.
+It’s likely going to be more specific than targeting everyone on your list.

 Look at what PR firms do and think about how you can adopt the same practices.
 PR firms bridge relationships with stylists, editors and influencers.
 They also help you get your products placed with retailers.
 However, PR firms can be very costly.
 If you think about ways you can start pitching all of these different channels regularly and begin building relationships, you’ll find yourself saving a couple thousand dollars a month, while building organic, meaningful relationships with those stylists, editors, and influencers.
 It does take time, however, it is possible to do it entirely on your own.